nealrichardson/skeletor/README.md

 [![Build Status](https://travis-ci.org/nealrichardson/skeletor.png?branch=master)](https://travis-ci.org/nealrichardson/skeletor) [![Build status](https://ci.appveyor.com/api/projects/status/28hsiu1b9ntisto7/branch/master?svg=true)](https://ci.appveyor.com/project/nealrichardson/skeletor/branch/master)  [![codecov](https://codecov.io/gh/nealrichardson/skeletor/branch/master/graph/badge.svg)](https://codecov.io/gh/nealrichardson/skeletor) [![cran](https://www.r-pkg.org/badges/version-last-release/skeletor)](https://cran.r-project.org/package=skeletor)

 Skeletor is a tool for bootstrapping new packages with useful defaults and scaffolding.
 Package skeletons it creates contain a test suite outline and hooks for adding documentation.
 They also are created with a Makefile to facilitate running tests, checking test coverage, building vignettes, and more.
 Skeletor also sets up packages to use git/GitHub for version control and Travis-CI to build and test your packages whenever you push to GitHub.
-Integrations with Codecov.io and Appveyor are also made effortless.
+Integrations with Codecov.io and Appveyor are also made effortless, and with one additional argument, you can get additional boilerplate and testing setup for writing an R package that wraps an API.

 While other R package skeletons exist, I found that I never used them.
 The defaults of the base R's `package.skeleton()`, copying functions from the current R session, never are what I want, and what `devtools::create()` makes is too bare.
 I found that I was starting every package by copying the last package I made, deleting its code and tests, and renaming everything. `skeletor` automates that.

 ## Installing

+`skeletor` is available on CRAN:

+    install.packages("skeletor")

 The pre-CRAN-release version of the package can be pulled from GitHub using the [devtools](https://github.com/hadley/devtools) package: